 The original version of The Evil Dead lasted for 117 minutes but was cut down to 85 minutes.
 To understand how it was possible for such an influence to occur, muse on this for a moment: Raimi’s movie premiered in his home county, Michigan, on October 15 in 1981 whereas it got re-released in cinemas two years later.
 In between the two years, Hua Shan’s movie was released in U.S. cinemas on April 14 in 1982.
 Sam Raimi has long been a fan of H.K. movies as I’ve noted several times on my site.
 Even Encounter of the Spooky Kind could be said to have imparted an influence on The Evil Dead with the sinister mirror scene.
 In Sammo Hung’s movie, there is a scene where his hand is possessed but it involves more fighting than the scene in Evil Dead II.
 There have been too many times where people (fans and critics) have attributed the hand gag in Raimi’s remake/sequel to The Addams Family.

 Back to Kung Fu Zombie, while popular wisdom may have dictated that Carl Scott should return…it was not to be.
 Instead, Eternal brought back one of the choreographers from Super Power so as to see what directorial chemistry would form with Hua Shan.
 Tang Tak-Cheung’s style of action is so different from the static rhythms of traditional Kung Fu movies.
 The pace of the choreography and editing has more in common with the stylings of Ching Siu-Tung than the Yuen clan.
-Coincidentally, Ching was influenced by Sam Raimi’s Evil Dead II (1987) when the time came to make A Chinese Ghost Story (also 1987).
+Coincidentally, Sam Raimi’s Evil Dead II (released in H.K. on September 18, 1987) has ideas that were influenced by him visiting the set of Ching’s A Chinese Ghost Story (released in H.K. on July 18, 1987).
 Because Billy reached a new level of popularity from Kung Fu Zombie, Shaw Brothers poached Hua Shan so that he could be one of their directors.
 This meant that Billy’s sixth movie needed new blood altogether.

 Kung Fu from Beyond the Grave was directed by Lee Chiu, who directed a classic 1980 movie called Two on the Road (starring Leung Kar-Yan and Phillip Ko Fei).
 As for who the writer was, Liu Fung only had one prior credit and he never wrote again.
 His first credit was for the story of One Way Only (a 1981 Shaw Brothers drama whose story is primarily credited to Wong Jing).
 As for who choreographed Billy’s sixth movie, Addy Sung Gam-Loi (the sitting man in the above poster) had choreographed Two on the Road whereas Alan Chui Chung-San had done exemplary work on two 1980 movies – War of the Shaolin Temple and The Rebellious Reign.
 As for Kung Fu from Beyond the Grave, the desire to do a movie of the same genre without being a sequel was too original to be taken respectfully for the Eternal Film company.